tneisinger/frontend-nanodegree-feedreader/README.md

 ## The 'Current Feed' Feature

-Once complete, this feature would add a `current-feed` class to the `<a>` element in the slide menu that corresponds to the currently loaded feed.
+Once complete, the Current Feed feature would add a `current-feed` class to the `<a>` element in the slide menu that corresponds to the currently loaded feed.
 This would allow different styling to be applied to that `<a>` element.
 When the app first loads, no `<a>` element in the menu should have the `current-feed` class.
-After any feed has been loaded, the `current-feed` class should only be present on the corresponding `<a>` element in the slide menu.
+After a feed has been loaded, the `current-feed` class should be present on the corresponding `<a>` element in the slide menu, and no others.

 ### Specs